 - Camana Veglia - beautiful Alpine-style hotel located right next to the Carosello 3000 ski lift.
-Rooms are spacious and comfortable, beautifully decorated to match the mountain style of the hotel.
-Breakfast is ample and delicious, a wide choice of food suitable for different tastes.
+Guests are satisfied with spacious and comfortable rooms which are beautifully decorated to match the mountain style of the hotel.
+Breakfast is ample and delicious, with a wide choice of food suitable for different tastes.

-- Hotel Croce Bianca - a welcoming hotel situated close to Mottolino gondola.
+- Hotel Croce Bianca - a welcoming hotel situated close to the Mottolino gondola.
 Friendly and attentive staff.
-Cosy rooms, each one with a bathroom.
+Guests are delighted with the location and cosy rooms, each one with a bathroom.

 - Hotel Daniela - comfortable family-friendly hotel located close to Livigno centre.
-Helpful staff, excellent breakfast.
+Guests appreciate the helpful staff and excellent breakfast.
 Heated ski room.

-- Chalet Li Baita - spacious apartments located in Trepalle, very close to Mottolino ski lift.
-Warm and cosy apartments with a fully-equipped kitchen.
+- Chalet Li Baita - spacious apartments located in Trepalle, very close to the Mottolino ski lift.
+Guests are happy with warm and cosy apartments and a fully-equipped kitchen.